fusion94/fusion94.org/src/content/blog/2026-04-04-anthropic-kills-claude-subscriptions-for-third-party-tools.md

 you can pipe it through the **local `claude` CLI binary** that's already authenticated on your machine.

-The trick works because the local CLI uses your existing session credentials — the same ones you set up via `claude auth`.
+The trick works because the local CLI uses your existing session credentials, the same ones you set up via `claude auth`.
 From Anthropic's infrastructure perspective, it looks like native Claude CLI usage rather than a third-party harness.
 The OAuth block doesn't apply.